History of KVIA ABC-7

-After short period of ownership, the McClendon Investment Corporation sold KILT to Joseph Harris and Norman Alexander in March of 1957.
-The TV station became KELP-TV before the John B. Walton Jr. purchase in January of 1966.
+After a short period of ownership, the McClendon Investment Corporation sold KILT to Joseph Harris and Norman Alexander in March 1957.
+The TV station became KELP-TV before the John B. Walton Jr. purchase in January 1966.

 Walton oversaw the move of KELP to its present location at 4140 Rio Bravo, off Executive Center on El Paso's westside.
 During the 1960s and 1970s, KELP-TV may have been the only TV station in the country with an outdoor swimming pool.

 Walton separately sold the radio and TV stations.
-Stanley Marsh III of Marsh Media took over KELP-TV in February 1976.
-Marsh, an eccentric millionaire, is famous for his ranch of buried Cadillacs on Interstate 40 West of Amarillo.
+Stanley Marsh 3 of Marsh Media took over KELP-TV in February 1976.
+Marsh, an eccentric millionaire, was famous for his ranch of buried Cadillacs on Interstate 40 West of Amarillo.

 Marsh, who also owned KVII-TV in Amarillo, changed the El Paso TV station's call letters to KVIA.
 (V-I-A was a derivation of V-I-I, which stood for Roman number seven, representing KVII's channel number in Amarillo.)

-Current KVIA owner News-Press & Gazette, a private, family-owned communication company from St. Joseph, Missouri, purchased KVIA in January, 1995.
-NPG owns the St. Joseph, Missouri News-Press & Gazette newspaper, cable TV holdings primarily in the West as well as TV and/or radio stations in markets like Palm Springs, Santa Barbara, Colorado Springs, Yuma, Arizona and Bend, Oregon, to name a few.
+Current KVIA owner News-Press & Gazette, a private, family-owned communication company from St. Joseph, Missouri, purchased KVIA in January 1995.
+NPG owns the St. Joseph, Missouri News-Press & Gazette newspaper, cable TV holdings primarily in the mid-west and 10 TV and/or radio stations in markets like Palm Springs, Santa Barbara, Colorado Springs, Yuma, Arizona and Bend, Oregon, to name a few.
 Brian Bradley leads the family's 4th generation as president of the company.

 With NPG's support, KVIA has vastly improved its broadcast signal and facilities.
-In 2001 KVIA installed a new transmitter and antenna atop more than mile high Ranger Peak in the Franklin Mountains overlooking El Paso.
-Thousands of viewers who used to receive a fuzzy picture now have crystal-clear reception.
-In 2002 KVIA completed a major news and sales expansion project at its studio on Rio Bravo.
+In 2001 KVIA installed a new transmitter and antenna atop more than mile-high-Ranger Peak in the Franklin Mountains overlooking El Paso.
+Thousands of viewers who used to receive a fuzzy picture enjoyed crystal-clear reception.
+In 2002, KVIA completed a major news and sales expansion project at its studio on Rio Bravo.
 In 2022, the station unveiled a state-of-the-art studio to showcase ABC-7 news coverage.

-KVIA takes pride in having initiated a number of "news firsts" in the market.
+KVIA takes pride in initiating several "news firsts" in the market.
 It became the first El Paso TV station to provide closed captioning for the hearing impaired.
-KVIA was also the first El Paso TV station to provide simultaneous Spanish language translation of one of its newscasts.
+KVIA was also the first El Paso TV station to provide simultaneous Spanish-language translation of one of its newscasts.

 KVIA was the first with a morning news program.
 "Good Morning El Paso" began May 25, 1992.
 KVIA initiated El Paso's first investigative "I Team" and was the first station in the market to have ten straight minutes of news at the start of its 10 PM newscast.

 KVIA is the only El Paso station to conduct a series of town hall forums to gauge community concerns throughout the region.
-KVIA also pioneered the first hour newscast in the market, as well as "Xtra," an original late night issues and call-in program.
-The hour newscast at 6 PM has now split into more traditional 5 & 6 PM newscasts.
+KVIA also pioneered the first one-hour-long newscast in the market, as well as "Xtra," an original late-night issues and call-in program.
+The hour newscast at 6 PM was split into more traditional 5 & 6 PM newscasts.
 "Xtra" returned to the airwaves in July 2008 to give major news stories additional in-depth coverage.

 ABC-7 has had very notable anchors.
 Highly-respected veteran Gary Warner anchored KVIA news from 1974 until his retirement in May 2008.
 Popular El Paso anchor Estela Casas joined Gary in 1993.
-Together they were the longest running anchor team in El Paso television history.
-Estela now anchors our weekday evening newscasts with Erik Elken as co-anchor.
+Together they were the longest-running anchor team in El Paso television history.

 In 1999 The National Academy of Television Arts and Sciences inducted Gary into its prestigious "Silver Circle" for his 25 years of broadcast excellence.
 The El Paso Women's Hall of Fame inducted Estela into its shrine in 2000.